-In anticipation of the upcoming next few days of roughing it in the remote islands, I’d booked a room at the luxurious Sheraton Grand Panama to ease the transition.
+In anticipation of the upcoming next few days of roughing it in the remote San Blas islands, I book a room at the luxurious Sheraton Grand Panama for night #1.

-Run by the indigenous Kuna, the Archipelago de San Blas is part of the Comarca de Kuna Yala – a narrow, 140-mile stretch of Caribbean coastline and the almost 400 tiny palm-lined islands just offshore.
-An island for each day of the year, they like to say.
+Run by the indigenous Kuna, the Archipelago de San Blas is part of the Comarca de Kuna Yala.
+The autonomous region is a narrow, 140-mile stretch of Caribbean coastline with almost 400 tiny palm-lined islands just offshore.

-It is believed that the Kuna have lived in this part of Eastern Panama for more than two centuries and today they number around 70,000.
+It is believed that the Kuna have lived in this part of Eastern Panama for more than two centuries.
+Today, they number around 70,000.

 The Kuna run their district with minimal interference from the national government and were the first indigenous group in Latin America to gain such independence.
 Because of this, they are often considered a unique success story for indigenous communities.
-(To put it in more American terms, the Kuna operate with autonomy similar to that of an Indian Reservation in the U.S.)

 How do you visit the San Blas?

 Foreigners are not allowed to own businesses within the district, so all accommodation and transportation is 100% Kuna owned and operated.
-It all lends an air of authenticity to the area but it often makes travel there a challenge.
+It all lends an air of authenticity to the area but can make travel to the San Blas Islands a challenge.

 If you want to go, you have to play by Kuna rules.

 It was once only possible to visit San Blas by flying.
 But in 2009, a road to the coast was completed making land crossings possible through the mountains.